It is while I am watering the apple tree in our front yard, in the hot late summer sun, that I can first feel the changes stirring.

 Amid the weeds of normalizing what is not normal though, there are more shifts that I see.
 They are subtle.
 Neighbors making sure there are bowls of water on their steps for thirsty creatures including songbirds and bees.
 More collective appreciation when our dry and dusty land is kissed by some precious rain.
 Finding fullness in a rare, cool, breeze.

 I grew up with droughts as a part of everyday life using Desert Wisdom.
 And I have seen that the suffering they wreak across the land is in a strange alchemical dance with the wisdom they can bring to the surface in people…an awareness of what really matters, less of an ability to take the truly essential things for granted.
 Desert wisdom is what some people call this.

 The desire to normalize our way of living against the land is being challenged by small acts of awareness and acknowledgement that whatever else happens, here we must learn better ways to live with it.

 I’m folding towels, getting ready to change out the pool bag which has been my go-to carryall throughout Summer, loaded with sunscreen and insect repellant, band-aids and Neosporin, for the backpacks and lunchboxes that herald the beginning of school.
 More changes.
 More shifts.

-Back to watering now.
+Back to Desert Wisdom.
 A dragonfly hums above my head and I catch sight of a hummingbird that I have been watching all summer, as she swills nectar in ecstasy, her light brown body moving with impossible grace back to her nest, high up in the pecan tree, where new life, new possibility waits.
 For her, and I think, looking at the newly rich light, perhaps for us as well.